 Servers and Locations

-Buffered VPN doesn’t have a lot of servers compared to other VPN options.
-The servers cover 46 countries, shown below:
+In essence, buffered VPN doesn’t have a lot of servers compared to other VPN options.
+The service is still in the works and according to their website, they offer high-speed VPN servers in 37 countries.

-As you can see, most of the servers are located in Europe, but there is decent coverage around the world.
+As seen above, most of the servers are located in Europe, but there is decent coverage around the world.
 Perhaps, in the future, we can see a few more servers in South America, Asia, Africa, and the Middle East.

 Privacy and Security